vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 ### Scan trigger restriction

 By default, basic exclusions apply to all scan triggers.
-ScanTrigger restriction enables you to specify that the exclusion should only apply when the scan was initiated by a specific event; on demand (including quick, full and targeted scans), on access or originating from behavioral monitoring (including memory scans).
+ScanTrigger restriction enables you to specify that the exclusion should only apply when the scan was initiated by a specific event; on demand (including quick, full, and targeted scans), on access or originating from behavioral monitoring (including memory scans).

-- **OnDemand**: a scan was triggered by a command or admin action.
+- **OnDemand**: a scan that's triggered by a command or admin action.
 Remember that scheduled quick and full scans also fall under this category.
 - **OnAccess**: a file or folder is opened/written/read/modified (typically considered real-time protection)
 - **BM**: a behavioral trigger causes the behavioral monitoring to scan a specific file